shanraisshan/draw-json-architecture-skill/README.md

-# skill-architecture-via-json
+# draw-json-architecture-skill
-explains any architecture in easy to understand form by graph and html driven by json
+a skill that explains any architecture in graph and html from 100% driven by json